bloch/Deep-Learning-Workshop/README.md

    Then, extract the contents of the ZIP.
 This will create a new directory named 'Deep-Learning-Workshop-master' which includes all the code.

-2. Download the demo models from the following link:
+2. Download the demo models(the base directory of the link) from the following link:

    https://drive.google.com/drive/folders/1-unbekPRk1qUICMMxzVB59wNmXpQp4RG?usp=sharing